evhub/coconut/HELP.md

 ### Further Reading

 And that's it for this tutorial!
 But that's hardly it for Coconut.
-All of the features examined in this tutorial, as well as a bunch of others, are documented in detail in Coconut's comprehensive [documentation](DOCS.html).
+All of the features examined in this tutorial, as well as a bunch of others, are documented in detail in Coconut's [documentation](DOCS.html).

 Also, if you have any other questions not covered in this tutorial, feel free to ask around at Coconut's [Gitter](https://gitter.im/evhub/coconut), a GitHub-integrated chat room for Coconut developers.